 An eccentric Demon Hunter mercenary employed by the Ashura-kai to keep Tokyo's Terminals out of the hands of "interlopers".
 Each time Flynn discovers a Terminal, he must defeat the Guardian's demons before he can use it.
 Notable for changing his appearance every time he is encountered.

 Beware the Silly Ones: Despite his oddities, he is a skilled Hunter and has a lot of powerful demons at his command.
 By endgame, he's using powerhouses such as Mara and Shiva.
+And to make it even more apparent, his last two fights upgrade him to the major boss theme instead of the miniboss theme.

 Determinator: Even after the Ashura-Kai has been dismantled, he's not going to let you near those terminals dammit!